본문으로 바로가기

 The Master of Development Policy (MDP) program aims to cultivate both international and domestic professionals with the expertise to design and implement development strategies in developing countries.
 The program also seeks to nurture experts who can contribute to strengthening development cooperation between Korea and its partner countries.
 Through the curriculum, students are expected to build a solid foundation in development economics, develop a comprehensive understanding of the economic, political, social, and cultural dimensions of development, and acquire valuable insights and lessons from Korea’s development experiences.
 Required courses include Introduction to Development Policy (IDP) and Quantitative Methods (QM), while students have the option to specialize in Sustainable Development (SD) or International Development (ID) to deepen their knowledge and expertise.

-All programs require students to complete a minimum of 39 credits, which includes a 3-credit research project.
+Starting from the 2026 incoming class, all programs require students to complete at least 36 credits.
 KDI School operates on a trimester system, allowing full-time students to graduate in approximately 1.5 years, while part-time students typically finish their studies in about 2 years.
 Each program is designed, run, and evaluated according to the five core competencies established by NASPAA (Network of Schools of Public Policy, Affairs, and Administration), along with program-specific Student Learning Outcomes (SLOs).
 The curriculum is regularly updated to reflect feedback from current students, alumni, and partner institutions, ensuring a demand-driven structure.
 In addition, students intending to pursue doctoral studies may have the opportunity to enroll in Ph.D.-level courses, subject to approval and guidance from their advisors.

 Program Specific Concentrations